xtract64/AnyMinorDeerPanda/README.md

 # [Xtract (AnyMinorDeerPanda)](https://github.com/AnyMinorDeerPanda)
 ### About Me
 I am a beginner programmer who can create programs in multiple languages.
-I like watching anime and I love playing games (mostly rhythm games and fps) and I want to eventually learn how to make mods for some of the games I play.
+I like watching anime and I love playing video games (mostly rhythm games and fps) and I want to eventually learn how to make mods for some of the games I play.
 I am developing a discord bot named Scope with [@The-Brickler](https://github.com/The-Brickler).

 I have a website too!
 You can check it out [here](https://xtract.space/)